nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 4 - Security and Monitoring Basics/README.md

 In our simplified workflow, the authorization process with MSAL is as follows:

 * First, when the user clicks the “Sign in with Microsoft” button in your app, a function in your app will be activated, which will cause a browser pop-up.
-The user signing in will request an authorization code, from the /oauth/v2.0/authorize endpoint.
+The user signing in will request an authorization code, from the `/oauth/v2.0/authorize` endpoint.
 * The OAuth2 provider, Microsoft in this case, will return an authorization code and will redirect the user based on a URL you have provided within your application’s Python code.
 * From here, your app will then need to request an access token.
 To do so, you’ll need the authorization code you received before, along with information like client ID and client secret, in the case of Azure Active Directory.
-It’s also likely you will be requesting a certain scope, such as USER.READ, which would allow you to read the user’s profile information (but not make changes to it). * This will hit the /oauth/v2.0/token endpoint.
+It’s also likely you will be requesting a certain scope, such as `USER.READ`, which would allow you to read the user’s profile information (but not make changes to it). * This will hit the `/oauth/v2.0/token` endpoint.
 This will then return the access token for that user.
 * At this point, the access token itself is then used to actually hit some secure endpoint.
 * The endpoint must actually validate the token your app sent it, which is outside of your hands.
 It then will return the requested secure data, if the token is validated.